position-pal/Documentation/content/docs/3-arch-design/2-architecture-design.md

 Moreover, to aggregate the functionalities of the different microservices, we have chosen to use the **API Gateway** pattern.
 This pattern is used to aggregate the functionalities of the architecture, providing a single entry point for the client applications.
 The API Gateway is responsible for routing the requests to the appropriate service, aggregating the responses, and providing a unified interface to the client applications.

+## Architecture Documentation

+### High-Level Overview

+**To address the challenges of scalability, decoupling, and real-time processing, the system's architecture was designed following an event-driven microservice approach, in which the microservices are mainly designed to _interact_ by means of event streams.**

+This paradigm enables _asynchronous communication_ between the services, allowing them to be _loosely coupled_ and _independent_ from each other, hence making the system more _resilient_ and _maintainable_.

+For this purpose, the architecture is designed around a **Message/Event Broker**, which acts as a central communication hub for the microservices, enabling them to _publish_ and _subscribe_ to events, and _exchange messages_ in a _reliable_ and _scalable_ way.

+Nonetheless, regarding the communications between the client and the microservices through the API Gateway, an RPC protocol is used, in order to ensure synchronous communication.
+This approach enables the client to _invoke_ remote procedures on the microservices and receive a response in a synchronous manner (e.g. for the authentication process).

+Lastly, each microservice follow the best practice of having **its own database**, ensuring _data isolation_ and _independence_ from other services, allowing a _loosely coupled_ architecture whose communications happen **only** through the message broker via a standard protocol.
+This has also the advantage of letting the developers change a service's schema without affecting, and thus coordinating, with other services teams.

+Following these high-level principles, in the following sections we provide a detailed view of the system's architecture, though the three main strucutural views: _Components and Connectors_, _Modules_ and _Allocation_.

-## C&C View
+### C&C View

-The following diagram shows the _Component and Connector_ (C&C) view of the system, providing a high-level picture of the system's runtime entities in action and their boundaries.
+The following diagrams shows the _Component and Connector_ (C&C) view of the system, providing a high-level picture of the system's runtime entities in action and their boundaries.

 In order to avoid overwhelming the reader with an all-encompassing but rather confusing scheme, we provide below a C&C view of the system by providing, for each microservice, its relative UML diagram.

-### Location Service
+#### Location Service

 ```plantuml
 @startuml arch-cc-location